 Winetravelers Will Love Portugal’s New World of Wine Museum (WOW) in the Porto Wine District

-Though there may not have been much traveling happening throughout the year of 2020, one European city was busy preparing to open a sizeable tourism project that would be considered the largest to launch during this year.
-In Porto, Portugal, the WOW, Porto Wine District opened its doors on July 31, 2020, and welcomed guests to 429,050 sq. ft. of cultural, gastronomic, and retail experiences located in renovated centuries-old wine cellars in the historic Vila Nova de Gaia neighborhood, or the Port wine cellar district.
+In Porto, Portugal, the WOW (World of Wine Museum) in Porto’s Wine District opened its doors on July 31, 2020, and welcomed guests to 429,050 sq. ft. of cultural, gastronomic, and retail experiences located in renovated centuries-old wine cellars in the historic Vila Nova de Gaia neighborhood, or the Port wine cellar district.
 This prime real estate in the city has impressive panoramic views of Porto and the Douro River that can “wow” visitors from day to night.

-The WOW (World of Wine), Porto Wine District is not only a perfect destination for Winetravelers visiting Porto, and there is expected to be hundreds of thousands of them on an annual basis, but it is considered a “Project of National Interest” in Portugal as it will bring hundreds of jobs to the area while stimulating the economy through its many entertainment and dining options.
 The project is spearheaded by The Fladgate Partnership, led by CEO Adrian Bridge, and it required $117 million in investment over the course of five years of development.
 Amazingly, the complex was completed without disturbing any of the current landscape.
 Pre-existing historical structures were simply restored to provide for the space needed to build out the retail, restaurant, and cultural components of the project, which are centered around a new open-air square, providing for optimal views of the city.
-Now, as of 2020, Portugal’s World of Wine is ready to accept guests.
+Now, Portugal’s World of Wine is ready to accept guests.

 The World of Wine Experiences in the Porto Wine District